These types of toys will be hardest to find this holiday season - NewsBreak

 “That stuff is going to be very tough to find because we’re already starting to see early buying.
 Christmas shopping season has already begun.
 People aren’t panic buying, but they’re precautionary buying because they’re expecting shortages.”

-That means if your kid has his or her heart set on the latest and greatest Lego set or L.O.L. doll, you should lock it down now.Deliver by Christmas?
-USPS, FedEx, UPS release holiday shipping deadlines
+That means if your kid has his or her heart set on the latest and greatest Lego set or L.O.L. doll, you should lock it down now.Futurist explains US shipping, supply chain concerns

 “The stock that is in stores right now is being sold,” Hembrough said.
 “The supply chain is not coming back to fulfill what is being sold.”